How to Make a Stand-In Resume

 Single Camera Stand-In

-Some popular single camera productions are films (Coming 2 America, The Little Things), dramas (Snowfall, The Resident), and some 30-minute comedy series (black-ish, Young Sheldon).
+Some popular single camera productions are films (Pain Hustlers, Five Nights at Freddy's, Happiness for Beginners), dramas (Ramy, Citadel, Harlem), and some 30-minute comedy series (Young Sheldon, Bupkis, Loot).
 Since a large part of single cam Stand-In work is about lighting, these Stand-Ins often need to match the principal actor in height, build, hair color, and complexion.

 Multi-Camera Stand-In

-Typically, multi-camera shows are half hour sitcoms like Bob Hearts Abishola, Call Me Kat, and The Conners.
+Typically, multi-camera shows are half hour sitcoms like Bob Hearts Abishola, The Neighborhood, and Raven's Home.
 Multi-Cam Stand-Ins usually run through the entire episode in the place of the actors so the crew can block out all the movements before filming.
-These Stand-Ins don’t necessarily have to match the actors they’re standing in for because their role is more focused on getting the timing right.
+These Stand-Ins don't necessarily have to match the actors they're standing in for and are often hired for their experience and professionalism.

 Utility Stand-In